ApelegHQ/ts-cms-ep-sfx/README.md

 Want to see how it works?
 Check out the live demo at
 <https://cms-sfx-demo.exact.realty>.

+## 🌐 Browser Support

+The following is a non-comprehensive list of browsers that have been tested.
+Even though we have tested with older versions for compatibility support and reporting, we strongly recommend using up-to-date browsers that still receive security updates.

+- Chrome: ✅️ 77–
+- Edge: ✅️ 79–
+- Firefox: ✅️ 69–
+- Internet Explorer: ❌ Not supported
+- Opera: ✅️ 63–
+- Pale Moon: ❌ Not supported [yet](https://repo.palemoon.org/MoonchildProductions/UXP/issues/2534)
+- Safari: ✅️ 14–

 ## 🔒 Security Considerations

 This utility is designed with security in mind.
 By using the CMS standard, PWRI,